Adversarial Prediction of Radiotherapy Treatment Machine Parameters: Summary and Discussion

 \section{Summary and Discussion}

-This is the first report to our knowledge of a deep learning model for radiotherapy treatment plans realized as Linac/MLC parameters.
-The 3D CycleGAN network predicts the parameters for a novel-patient anatomy rendered as a 3D array of beam's-eye-view projections, and the resulting apertures and their weights can be directly input into a TPP for dose calculation and treatment delivery if desired.
-In general, the 3D CycleGAN network tends to slightly under-estimate the PTV doses, but the OAR sparing is nearly identical to that of the ground truth plans.
+This is the first report to our knowledge of a deep learning model for radiotherapy treatment plans realized as Linac/MLC control points.
+The 3D cGAN and 3D U-Net networks predict these parameters for a novel patient anatomy rendered as a 3D array of beam's-eye-view projections, and these predicted apertures and their weights can be directly input into a TPP for dose calculation and plan optimization.

-TPPs must provide a heuristic control point initialization to begin VMAT plan computation, and it would be interesting to know how the CycleGAN predicted control points compare to the heuristic control points.
-First, the TPP-supplied control points always have to be optimized with respect to treatment objectives requiring 30-60 min for a typical prostate planned using the criteria of this study.
-The CycleGAN predictions learned from a population of high quality plans are already close (on average) to the ground truth plans (see Figure 5) and because they are re-composed as DICOM RT Plan files, they could potentially be used for treatment.
-When refinement is required, the CycleGAN control point refinement typically takes less time than that of the default TPP initial control points (data not shown).
-Studies of this and other properties of the CycleGAN predicted plans are in progress.